 In 2013, Chinese President Xi Jinping set out the strategy of rebuilding the Silk Road Economic Belt and a 21st Century Maritime Silk Road known as the "The Belt and Road" initiative.
 The proposal caught the interest of the global community, and quickly gained the support of nations along the route.

 China's Belt and Road initiative is a comprehensive framework for organizing multinational economic development and trade, which has inspired the creation of China Trade Week (CTW).

-With the government and industry support, the organizers of China Trade Week Morocco 2017 spent weeks on the road in China, meeting companies from major provinces such as Jiangsu, Sichuan, Guangdong, Zhejiang, Beijing and Shanghai to ensure that the best Chinese manufacturers and industry will be presented at the event.
+With every government and industry support, the organizers of China Trade Week spares no effort to make sure that the best industries will be presented at the event.
+They spent weeks on the road, meeting companies from major provinces in China such as Jiangsu, Sichuan, Guangdong, Zhejiang, Beijing & Shanghai.

-Small and Medium-sized Enterprises (SME) can enjoy full support from China Chamber of Commerce, which means enterprises attending the event can apply for overseas exhibition subsidy from the government if they meet the requirements.
+Small and Medium-size Enterprises (SME) can enjoy full support from China Chamber of Commerce concerning China Trade Week which means enterprises attending the event can apply for overseas exhibition subsidy from the government if they meet the requirements.